-Minimum Requirements: The permittee is required to perform a Bathymetric Analysis which shall be submitted annually, by [Insert Month and Day the permit was issued] to the Department at both of the addresses shown below.
+Minimum Requirements: The permittee is required to perform a Bathymetric Analysis which shall be submitted annually, by June 1st to the Department at both of the addresses shown below.
 The bathymetric features shall be determined by measuring the receiving stream depth at a minimum of twenty (20) equidistant intervals across the entire width of the receiving stream at the location of the diffuser.
 The Bathymetric Analysis report shall characterize the bathymetric features and include clear documentation of the receiving stream cross section, diffuser location, and stream bottom substrate.